 The key point of this story is not who she sent the letters to, but how many she sent.
 It’s a numbers game, and few book authors or even Internet entrepreneurs make full use of the numbers game.

 First rule: The Numbers Game.
 Second rule: Create relationships around the people who respond.
-Build from there.
+Third rule: Build from there.

 Also check out: The Mama Bestseller Video